See what drives us forward from our team to our values.

 If you pay a car allowance to employees working in the state of California, be aware that these workers face a unique set of conditions.
 Between strict labor laws and high vehicle expenses, California employees require a reimbursement model that excludes most car allowances.

-California reimbursement laws, car allowances and inflationary vehicle costs
+California reimbursement laws, car allowances & inflated vehicle costs

-Section 2802 of California's labor code grants employees the right to sue for the recovery of income lost to unreimbursed business expenses, plus legal fees, plus 10% extra.
-As a result, businesses operating in the state of California must ensure their vehicle reimbursement procedures to ensure full reimbursement of employees – especially with gas prices and other vehicle costs at historic highs.
+Section 2802 of California's labor code grants employees the right to sue for the recovery of lost income.
+Employees can legally recover unreimbursed business expenses, plus legal fees, plus 10% extra.
+As a result, businesses operating in the state of California must ensure their vehicle allowance procedures fully cover employee costs.
+This is especially important with many vehicle costs at historic highs.

 Labor Code self audit